Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 This shows how the tape works.
 These are the big red ants and some of them are strong enough to get across the tape.
 Where is my bird when I need him?

 Please never use packing tape near or on a feeder.
 Hummingbirds can get stuck to the tape and if ihe sticky gets on their feathers they can not clean it off and will not be able to fly.
-It is also not advised to use any type of grease or oil.

 my light post has a hook, I place my hummingbird feed on the hook, so, the ants like traveling up the pole, but I get your idea, and I will try the packaging tape, thanks